-- Getting translation jobs by joining translator communities.
+- Getting German translation jobs by joining translation associations and online communities.
 Learn from your peers and bid for

 properly-paid jobs from reputable outsourcers.

-- Marketing yourself effectively - website or blog?
-When it comes to raising your profile amongst potential clients, one is a clear winner.
+- Starting out, including marketing yourself effectively with a website or blog – when it comes to raising your profile amongst potential clients, one is a clear winner.

 German language & culture - it's more than just words!